 In a pan add the water, sugar and cardamom bring it to boil over medium-high heat, stir making sure sugar is dissolved.
 Let it boil till the syrup is sticky but not making a thread, on candy thermometer it should be 220 degrees.
 Set aside.

 1. In a small bowl, mix flour with ghee and keep aside.
 This paste is used to bind the layers of rotis.
 Set aside.

-2. In a bowl, add the flour, salt and ghee and mix well.
+2. In a bowl, add the flour, salt, and ghee and mix well.
 Slowly add enough water to make a smooth yet firm dough.
 Cover the dough and keep aside for at least 10 minutes.

 4. Place one roti on flat surface smear it with ghee and flour paste.
 Place another roti over and smear with ghee again.
-Gently rolled it into a log and cut into 1/2” pieces.
+Gently roll it into a log and cut into 1/2” pieces.
 This will make about 18 pieces.

 5. Roll each patty in rounds or in rectangles about 3” to 5”.

 6. Heat at least one inch of oil in a frying pan over medium heat.
-To test, place a small piece of dough into the oil; the oil should sizzle and the dough should rise to surface without changing color.
+To test, place a small piece of dough into the oil; the oil should sizzle and the dough should rise to the surface without changing color.

 9. Chiroties will be crispy and flakey you can store them in an airtight container and they stay fresh for at least one week to ten days.